Domestic Abuse

 Monckton-Smiths Domestic Homicide Timeline Model - Dr Jane Monckton-Smith, Senior Lecturer in Criminology at the University of Gloucestershire) 8 Stage Model for examining risk of domestic homicide, coercive control and stalking and the risks.

-Royal College of Nursing - Domestic Abuse: Professional Resources.
+Royal College of Nursing - Domestic Abuse: Key Resources.

 Supporting women and babies after domestic abuse (Women's Aid) - toolkit for early years equips domestic abuse specialists with appropriate knowledge and skills to support pregnant women and women with babies and toddlers.